damianooldoni/test-workflows/README.md

 # Checklist recipe<!-- Replace this with the title of your checklist dataset -->

 <!-- Delete the following text -->
 > 👩🏻‍🍳 This is a template repository for **standardizing thematic species checklist data to Darwin Core using R**.
 As a result, the rest of the README is a template as well.
-To use this repository for your own checklist data, [read the recipe](https://github.com/trias-project/checklist-recipe/wiki).
-Happy cooking!
+To use this repository for your own checklist data, [read the

-## Rationale

 <!-- This section gives a quick description of what this repository is for.
 At least update the "... the data of (blank) ..." or edit as you see fit. -->